nemo0622/pokeemerald-expansion/Seaglass README.md

 ## KNOWN BUGS & PROBLEMS

 - Some tiles may misalign - a few cave tiles and Fallarbor trees, but nothing major
+- Many special NPCs (Elite Four members, Wallace, etc.) are kind of just slightly modified NPC sprites for now, need fully custom sprites in the future

 ## CREDITS